 The district may not deny a student who has the documented history listed under the modified diploma or extended diploma requirements outlined above the opportunity to pursue a diploma with more stringent requirements, for the sole reason the student has the documented history.

-The district may award a modified diploma or an extended diploma to a student only upon the written consent of a student who is an emancipated minor or who has reached the age of 18 (or an adult student) at the time the modified or extended diploma is awarded, or the student’s parent or guardian.
+The district may award a modified diploma or an extended diploma to a student only upon the written consent of a student who is an emancipated minor or who has reached the age of 18 (adult student) at the time the modified or extended diploma is awarded, or the student’s parent or guardian.
 The district must receive the written consent during the school year in which the modified diploma or the extended diploma is awarded.

-A student shall have the opportunity to satisfy the requirements for a modified diploma, an extended diploma or an certificate of attendance in the later of 4 years after starting the grade 9, or until the student reaches the age of 21 years if the student is entitled to a public education until the age of 21 under state or federal law.
+A student shall have the opportunity to satisfy the requirements for a modified diploma, an extended diploma or a certificate of attendance in the later of 4 years after starting grade 9, or until the student reaches the age of 21 years if the student is entitled to a public education until the age of 21 under state or federal law.

 A student may complete the requirements for a modified diploma, an extended diploma or a certificate of attendance in less than four years but not less than three years.
 To satisfy the requirements for a modified diploma, an extended diploma or a certificate of attendance in less than 4 years, the student’s parent or guardian or a student who is emancipated or has reached the age of 18 must provide written consent which clearly states the parent, guardian or student is waiving the fourth year and/or years until the student reaches the age of 21.
 A copy of the consent will be forwarded to the district superintendent who will annually report to the Superintendent of Public Instruction the number of such consents.